nhs-england-tools/repository-template/docs/user-guides/Perform_static_analysis.md

 ## Configuration checklist

 > [!WARNING]<br>
-> This section is to be used by the the GitHub Admins.
+> This section is to be used by the GitHub Admins.

 The list demonstrates the manual way of configuring a project, however our aim is to automate all the activities below.